Vaztonyo/readme/CHECKLIST.md

 # Checklist For Registration Number Webapp:

-*Navigate to Your Projects Folder/*
+*Navigate to Your Projects Folder*

 ##Setting Up Project:

-*Create the folder where app will be created on the command line/*
+*Create the folder where app will be created on the command line*

 '''bootcamp@codexadmin-Inspiron-3543:~/Projects/$mkdir registration_numbers_webapp'''

-*Setup an ExpressJS server:/*
+*Setup an ExpressJS server:*
   First create a package.json file by running the following command in the terminal:

     '''npm init -y'''